smallest-quark/arr-on-deck/README.md

 Obviously, this should only be used for legal purposes, such as downloading public domain or freely licensed media.
 The VPN prevents others from knowing what you are watching.

 ### Streaming
-It also sets up Plex as a media server, so you can watch from anywhere.
+It also sets up Plex as a media server, so (with some further setup), you could watch from anywhere.

 It will allow you to watch your content using Plex HTPC (a nice controller friendly UI) while inside the Deck's Gaming Mode.

-If you have Plex pass (a sort of Premium), it could skip intro and credits for you.

 ## Install
 1. Push the `Steam` button.